zhaoweicai/mscnn/README.md

     sh get_kitti_data.sh
     ```

     This will download train/val split image lists for the experiments, and window files for training/finetuning MS-CNN models.
-You can also use the provided MATLAB scripts to generate your own window files.
+You can also use the provided MATLAB scripts `mscnn_kitti_car_window_file.m` under `$MSCNN_ROOT/data/kitti/` to generate your own window files.
 If you use the provided window files, replace `/your/KITTI/path/` in the files to your KITTI path.

-3. Download VGG16 from [Caffe Model Zoo](https://github.com/BVLC/caffe/wiki/Model-Zoo), and put it into `$MSCNN_ROOT/models/VGG/`
+3. Download VGG16 from [Caffe Model Zoo](https://github.com/BVLC/caffe/wiki/Model-Zoo), and put it into `$MSCNN_ROOT/models/VGG/`.

 4. Now you can start to train MS-CNN models.
 Multiple shell scripts are provided to train different models described in our paper.
-We take `mscnn-7s-576-2x-train` for example.
+We take `mscnn-7s-576-2x` for example.
     ```Shell
-    cd $MSCNN_ROOT/examples/kitti_car/mscnn-7s-576-2x-train/
+    cd $MSCNN_ROOT/examples/kitti_car/mscnn-7s-576-2x/
     sh train_mscnn.sh
     ```
    As described in the paper, the training process is split into two steps.
 Usually the first step can be shared by different models if you only have modifications on detection sub-network.
-For example, the first training step can be shared by `mscnn-7s-576-2x-train` and `mscnn-7s-576-train`.
+For example, the first training step can be shared by `mscnn-7s-576-2x` and `mscnn-7s-576`.
 Meanwhile, log files will be generated along the training procedures.

 ### Pretrained model (KITTI car)